Card-carrying communist: History of the phrase

 The term "card-carrying" originally had no political connotation, and was used to describe membership in any organisation.
+For example, Anabaptist Christians of the Schwarzenau Brethren Churches, such as the Dunkard Brethren Church, have carried The Brethren's Card on their person since 1887.

 During the Second Red Scare, the term was used as a label for members of the Communist Party, and was used in this manner by both the House Un-American Activities Committee investigations and Senator Joseph McCarthy.
 In the context of politics, the term remains derogatory.
 After the 1950s, the scope of the word expanded and is used for non-political applications.

-Senator Joseph McCarthy claimed there were fifty-seven "card-carrying communists" working for the United States Department of State, an allegation that was widely reported by American newspapers.
+Senator McCarthy claimed there were fifty-seven "card-carrying communists" working for the United States Department of State, an allegation that was widely reported by American newspapers.
 This figure was different from the 205 "bad risks" figure, confusing reporters.
 The "fifty-seven card-carrying Communists" phrase first appears in a radio interview that McCarthy gave in Salt Lake City, and is the phrase that appears in the Congressional Record on the speech he gave at Wheeling.
 McCarthy made a distinction between "card-carrying communists" and what he called "fellow travelers."
 A card-carrying communist was considered a genuine member of the party, while a fellow traveler only sympathised with the ideology.